SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/advanced/async_jobs.md

 To provide maximum flexibility, Snowflurry does not impose any restrictions on how you parallelize your code.
 We cannot know what will be best for your code.
 That is up to you!

-We will start by importing Snowflurry, building our circuit, and defining our QPU as demonstrated in the [Running a Circuit on a Real Hardware](../run_circuit_anyon.md) tutorial.
+We will start by importing Snowflurry, building our circuit and defining our QPU as demonstrated in the [Running a Circuit on a Real Hardware](../run_circuit_anyon.md) tutorial.

 ```jldoctest asynchronous_job; output = false